Ted Hughes Titelbild

 Über diesen Titel

-Ted Hughes, poet laureate, was one of the greatest writers of the 20th century.
+Ted Hughes, Poet Laureate, was one of the greatest writers of the twentieth century.
 He was one of Britain's most important poets, his work infused with myth; a love of nature, conservation, and ecology; of fishing and beasts in brooding landscapes.

-Hughes left behind a more complete archive of notes and journals than any other major poet, including thousands of pages of drafts, unpublished poems, and memorandum books that make up an almost complete record of Hughes' inner life, which he preserved for posterity.
+Hughes left behind a more complete archive of notes and journals than any other major poet, including thousands of pages of drafts, unpublished poems, and memorandum books that make up an almost complete record of Hughes's inner life, which he preserved for posterity.
 Renowned scholar Jonathan Bate has spent five years in the Hughes archives, unearthing a wealth of new material.
-His book offers, for the first time, the full story of Hughes' life as it was lived, remembered, and reshaped in his art.
-It is a book that honors, though not uncritically, Hughes' poetry and the art of life writing, approached by his biographer with an honesty answerable to Hughes' own.
+His book offers, for the first time, the full story of Hughes's life as it was lived, remembered, and reshaped in his art.
+It is a book that honors, though not uncritically, Hughes's poetry and the art of life-writing, approached by his biographer with an honesty answerable to Hughes's own.